 - Keep alternating sides, inhaling as you reach up and stretch, exhaling as you move to the other side

 But while these drills will help, we’ve learned that IT band syndrome involves a whole lot of factors.
-Because of this, you must address the entire kinetic chain – these ITB stretches will help with flexibility and mobility, but alone they won’t fix your poor running mechanics, for example.
+Because of this, you must address the entire kinetic chain – these stretches will help with flexibility and mobility, but alone they won’t fix your poor running mechanics, for example.